IdrisGit/MarkUp/README.md

 - **Intuitive User Interface:** React-NoteTaker boasts an intuitive and user-friendly interface.
 With its clean design and straightforward navigation, you can focus on your notes without any distractions.

 - **Responsive and Fast:** Whether you're accessing React-NoteTaker from your desktop or mobile device, it offers a responsive experience.
 Enjoy fast performance, ensuring smooth note-taking and effortless interaction.
+-
+- **Dark Mode:** Customize your note-taking experience with Dark Mode.
+Easily switch between light and dark themes to suit your preference.

 ## Technologies Used